openpotato/openholidaysapi.data/README.md

 + Estonia (public holidays and school holidays from 2020)
 + France (public holidays and school holidays from 2020)
 + Germany (public holidays and school holidays from 2020)
++ Latvia (public holidays and school holidays from 2020)
 + Liechtenstein (public holidays and school holidays from 2020)
++ Lithuania (public holidays and school holidays from 2020)
 + Luxembourg (public holidays and school holidays from 2020)
 + Netherlands (public holidays and school holidays from 2020)
++ Poland (public holidays and school holidays from 2020)
 + Switzerland (public holidays and school holidays from 2020)

 ## Sources